Dando18/cmsc858d-final-project/README.md

 # CMSC 858D Final Project

 This repo contains the source code for the CMSC 858D final project of Daniel Nichols and Josh Davis.
-The scripts implement many experiments on single-cell RNA-seq dimensionality reduction.
+The scripts implement many experiments for single-cell RNA-seq dimensionality reduction.
 See below for how to set up and run the code.

 - [CMSC 858D Final Project](#cmsc-858d-final-project)